 Próspera: A Network State Colony in Honduras

 There is currently a “Bitcoin Center” equipped with a café and an academy to educate people on the use of bitcoin in lieu of tangible currency.
 It also houses a luxury resort with a golf course, scuba school, luxury condos, and basic dorms for young tech and crypto professionals.
-Although they are currently involved in a massive lawsuit against the state of Honduras, Próspera has expanded and is in the developing phase of another ZEDE on the island, as well as a proposed site in Africa based on the same model.
+Although they are currently involved in a massive lawsuit against the state of Honduras, Próspera has expanded and is developing another ZEDE there, on a port location on the mainland.
+Próspera has stated:

 Founders, investors and proponents of ZEDEs market them as sovereign, free-market cities, operating outside of Honduran law and governance for the purpose of foreign development and innovation, without the necessary legal application of the Honduran regulatory system.
 Individuals around the globe can apply as an e-resident or become a full-time Próspera resident inside the ZEDE.
 Próspera utilizes the digital sphere to register foreign businesses; according to their official website, “Próspera is a private city with a regulatory system designed for entrepreneurs to build better, cheaper, and faster than anywhere else in the world.”
 Próspera currently has “2,000 or so physical residents and e-residents,” and hopes to achieve a population of 38,000 by 2030.
 Roatán itself has a population of about 100,000.

-The current President of Honduras, Xiomara Castro, understands the devastating impact that these libertarian ZEDEs have on the local villages and communities in Roatán and mainland Honduras.
+• The current President of Honduras, Xiomara Castro, understands the devastating impact that these libertarian ZEDEs have on the local villages and communities in Roatán and mainland Honduras.
 Upon her election in 2022, Honduran Congress repealed the law allowing the ZEDEs and Próspera.
 Late in 2022, Pronomos filed a lawsuit against the government of Honduras in retaliation, seeking $10.7 billion dollars – 2/3rds of the Honduran annual state budget – in the controversial Investor-State Dispute Settlement (ISDS) court.
 The court battle is ongoing, however, the Supreme Court ruled all ZEDEs in Honduras to be retroactively unconstitutional on September 20th, 2024.
 More recently, and unrelated, the mayor of Roatàn, Ron McNab, ordered a temporary shut down of Pròspera’s offices until they have paid their municipal taxes of over 12 million Lempira ($478, 278 USD).
 The mayor has said he does not “recognize Pròspera as another nation or country…” while Pròspera’s PR team aims to convince the public that their investments and job opportunities have been crucial to the growth of the Honduran state.

 While locals and the Honduran administration struggle to combat this invasion, 85 economists across the globe have signed on in support of Honduras’ fight.